Last updated at 14:26 on 29/06/2020

-We are an independent Government Office, under the aegis of Department of Housing, Planning and Local Government, staffed by civil servants and headed by the Commissioner of Valuation.
+We are an independent Government Office, under the aegis of Department of Housing, Local Government and Heritage, staffed by civil servants and headed by the Commissioner of Valuation.
 The current holder of this position is John O’Sullivan, who was appointed to the post under section 9 of the Valuation Act 2001.

 We are currently undertaking a National Programme to revalue all commercial and industrial properties in Ireland.
 More information about the Revaluation Programme can be seen in the video below.

-Please Note: The Valuation Date used in this video was the Valuation Date for the REVAL 2017 project.
-The Valuation Date for the current phase of the National Revaluation Programme, REVAL 2019, is 15th September 2017.
+Please Note: The Valuation Date used in this video was the Valuation Date for the Reval 2017 project.
+The Valuation Date for the current phases of the National Revaluation Programme, Dún Laoghaire - Rathdown Reval and Reval 2021, is 16th September 2019.

 The core business of our organisation is to provide ratepayers and local authorities with accurate, up-to-date valuations of commercial and industrial properties.
 These valuations are integral to the commercial rating system in Ireland, and form the basis for a very significant element of local government revenue each year.